jimeh/common-flow/common-flow.md

 to say you can't use such prefixes if you want.
 That also means that you can add ticket number prefixes if your team/org has that as part of it's process.

-**What if there's a emergency hotfix that needs to be released, but for whatever reason, the master branch has changes that cannot be released right now?**
+### How do we release an emergency hotfix when the master branch is broken?**

-This should ideally never happen, as it most likely means the master branch is broken.
-However if it does happen, you can do one of the following:
+This should ideally never happen, however if it does you can do one of the
+following:

-- Review why the master branch can't be deployed, and revert the changes that are preventing a release.
+- Review why the master branch is broken and revert the changes that caused the issues.
 Then apply the hotfix and release.
 - Or use a short-term release branch created from the latest release tag instead of the master branch.
 Apply the hotfix to the release branch, create a release tag on the release branch, and then merge it back into master.